Bussylizzie/Datakliq-capstone/README.md

 ![](ATM_machineAnalysis2.PNG)

-The analysis of ATM Transaction Records spanning from January 2019 to December 2022 reveals a record of over 6.52 million ATM transactions took place over the four years period.
+The analysis of ATM Transaction Records spanning from January 2019 to December 2022 reveals that a record of approximately 6.52 million ATM transactions took place over the four years period.
 Furthermore, the total transaction amount amassed over the four-year span is an impressive 111.07 billion Naira.

 ![](transaction_record2.PNG)